 These kind of tradition are always increasingly varied and heartfelt in the South.
-There are many examples: starting from Campania, we have the Corsa dell'Angelo (The Angel race) in Forio (Ischia): in 2021, because of covid, a group of artists build a small "presepe" to show the angel scene.
-Then there is the Procession of the Hooded Apostles in Procida; while in Naples, it is customary to prepare the Pastiera, typical Easter cake.
+There are many examples: starting from Campania, we have the Corsa dell'Angelo (The Angel race) in Forio (Ischia); then there is the Procession of the Hooded Apostles in Procida; while in Naples, it is customary to prepare the Pastiera, typical Easter cake.

 In Apulia, there is the Procession of the Perdoni (also hooded) in Taranto.
 In Noicattaro, a bonfire is kept on during Holy Thursday night, while in many places in Bari province, it is easy to come across a Procession of Mysteries.